AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 tags: [xaml, csharp, windows]
 ---

-I'm finishing up the smart mirror project that runs an UWP app on Raspberry Pi.
-The last bits of work are in the user interface department.
-In fact, the only UI code I have so far is responsible for data binding and placing elements within a logical hierarchy:
+Working on the user interface can take disproportionate amount of time.
+I usually do the logic work first, and UI last, in the spare time.
+In the smart mirror project the UI is very bare bones: it's only here to test data bindings.
+Let's improve the looks of it.

 ![no theming applied](/blogData/xaml-cheat-sheet/initial.png)

 # Use dark theme

-The easiest thing to get 90% of theming for this project is to request a **dark theme**.
+The biggest bang for the buck for the smart mirror project is to request a **dark theme**.
 In `App.xaml`:

 ```xml
 <Application